shane935/Blog/BDD.md

 ```<Speculation>```

-Feature files provide an excellent starting point to begin integrating AI into your development process, they represent a self contained feature with enough context and detail to create a meaningful set of integration tests without the need to provide an overwhelming amount of information to to create a successful result.
+Feature files provide an excellent starting point to begin integrating AI into your development process, they represent a self contained feature with enough context and detail to create a meaningful set of integration tests without the need to provide an overwhelming amount of information to create a successful result.

 ```</Speculation>```

-In part two generating meaningful test suites using ChatGPT
+In part two of this series, I  will delve deeper into generating meaningful test suites using ChatGPT.
+We will look at how this can reduce the load of manual test writing and explore new possibilities for addressing edge cases.